How to Start an Employee Resource Group at Your Company

 From an operational perspective, it’s critically important that your company provides financial support to your ERG.

-“Organizations shouldn’t force ERGs to be happy with crumbs off the table,” says Bethea.
+“Organizations shouldn’t force ERGs to be happy with crumbs off the table,” said Bethea.
 “They shouldn’t feed them a narrative of scarcity but rather one of abundance.
 They should invest in ERGs willingly.”

 Individuals should create budget proposals that outline the potential impact of any funding, Bethea says.
 It’s also important for those taking on the labor of running ERGs to be compensated for their time: “ERG leaders are doing critical work for an organization, and often it’s the people who are the most underrepresented taking on the lion’s share of the effort.
 What happens is, you end up getting free labor from people who need the most support.”